NanoComp/meep/doc/docs/Python_User_Interface.md

 Miscellaneous Functions
 -----------------------

+**`meep.quiet(quietval=True)`**
+—
+Meep ordinarily prints various diagnostic and progress information to standard output.
+This output can be suppressed by calling this function with `True` (the default).
+The output can be enabled again by passing `False`.
+This sets a global variable, so the value will persist across runs within the same script.

 ### Output File Names

 The output filenames used by Meep, e.g. for HDF5 files, are automatically prefixed by the input variable `filename_prefix`.
 If `filename_prefix` is `None` (the default), however, then Meep constructs a default prefix based on the current Python filename with `".py"` replaced by `"-"`: e.g. `test.py` implies a prefix of `"test-"`.
 You can get this prefix by running: